stellar parameter determination

 In some cases even when a parameter cannot be fully determined,

-a probability distribution of its values can be
+a probability distribution of its values can be,

 through statistically-based studies of entire populations.

-still reveals information about the distribution of parameters
+of such binary systems still reveals a distribution of any parameters

-The most direct methods:
+The most direct methods of stellar parameter determination:

 Less direct methods: